-The reference plant community has an overstory canopy cover of about 30 percent.
-This is assumed to be representative of tree dominance on this site in the pristine environment.
-The representative plant community is dominated by singleleaf pinyon and Utah juniper.
-Overstory tree canopy composition is about 55 to 75 percent singleleaf pinyon and 25 to 45 percent Utah juniper.
+The reference plant community is dominated by singleleaf pinyon and Utah juniper.
+An overstory canopy cover of about 35 percent is assumed to be representative of tree dominance on this site in the pristine environment.
+Overstory tree canopy composition is about 40 to 60 percent singleleaf pinyon and 60 to 40 percent Utah juniper.
+Mountain big sagebrush and Stansbury's cliffrose are the principal understory shrubs along with banana yucca.
+Muttongrass and desert needlegrass are the most prevalent understory grasses.

 Forest overstory.
 Mature Forest: The visual aspect and vegetal structure are dominated by singleleaf pinyon and Utah juniper that have reached or are near maximal heights for the site.
 Dominant trees average greater than five inches in diameter at one-foot stump.
-Upper crowns of singleleaf pinyon ann Utah juniper are typically either irregularly or smoothly flat-topped or rounded.
-Tree canopy cover ranges from 20 to about 35 percent.
+Upper crowns of singleleaf pinyon and Utah juniper are typically either irregularly or smoothly flat-topped or rounded.
+Tree canopy cover ranges from 30 to about 40 percent.
 Understory vegetation is strongly influenced by tree competition, overstory shading, duff accumulation, etc. Infrequent, yet periodic wildfire is presumed to be a natural disturbance influencing the understory of mature pinyon-juniper forests.
 This stage of community development is assumed to be representative of this forest site in the pristine environment.

 Forest understory.
-Black sagebrush, Utah serviceberry, and yellowleaf silktassel are the principal understory shrubs.
-Crested needlegrass and muttongrass are the most prevalent understory grasses.
-Understory vegetative composition is about 30 percent grasses, 5 percent forbs and 65 percent shrubs and young trees when the average overstory canopy is medium (20 to 35 percent).
-Average understory production ranges from 300 to 550 pounds per acre with a medium canopy cover.
-Understory production includes the total annual production of all species within 4.5 feet of the ground surface.
+Muttongrass and desert needlegrass are the most prevalent understory grasses.
+Mountain big sagebrush and Stansbury's cliffrose are the principal understory shrubs along with banana yucca.
+Understory vegetative composition is about 15 percent grasses, 10 percent forbs and 75 percent shrubs and young trees when the average overstory canopy is representative (30 percent).
+Average understory production ranges from 600 to 800 pounds per acre with a representative canopy cover.
+Understory production includes the total annual production of all species within 4.5 feet from the ground surface.